Wheelchair Accessibility at Temple Beth-El

 Building Entrance

 The main synagogue entrance is completely flat and barrier-free, with 5 handicapped parking spaces directly in front of the door.
-However, there is no automatic door opener and assistance is needed to open the doors.
+However, there is no automatic door opener, so you will need assistance to enter.

 Sanctuary

 The Sanctuary, down a short hall from the entrance, is the main room where all services and many social activities are held.
-There is no designated wheelchair area in the Sanctuary.
-However, all the seating is moveable, and a wheelchair can be easily accommodated in several different parts of the room.
-There are a couple steps between the floor and the bimah.
-A ramp on the south side of the room allows wheelchairs to reach the bimah level.
+It does not have a designated wheelchair area; however all the seating is moveable, and a wheelchair can be easily accommodated in several different parts of the room.
+And while there are several steps between the floor and the pulpit, wheelchairs can reach it via a ramp on the south side of the room.

 Social Hall